Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: The upper bound for the extremal length. Plan of proof.

 Hence,

 Taking the supremum over all measurable functions $\varrho$ with finite non-vanishing integral we obtain

 The lemma is proved. $\Box$

-The basis for the construction of the rectangles $R_j$ and the mappings $g_j$ is the elliptic integral $\mathcal{F}_M$ (see equality \eqref{eq3} in section 3) for integers and half-integers $M$.
+The key for the construction of the rectangles $R_j$ and the mappings $g_j$ is the elliptic integral $\mathcal{F}_M$ (see equality \eqref{eq3} in Section 3) for integers and half-integers $M$.
 Recall that we take the branch of the square root which is positive on the positive real half-axis.
-The mapping $\mathcal{F}_M$ maps the left half-plane to a rectangle $R_M$ contained in the left half-plane with sides parallel to the axis .
-The mapping extends to a homeomorphism of the union of the closed half plane with $\infty$ which maps the interval $[-i(M+1),-iM]$ to the lower side and $[iM,i(M+1)]$ to the upper side of the rectangle, and it maps the interval $[-iM,iM]$ into the imaginary axis.
+The mapping $\mathcal{F}_M$ takes the left half-plane to a rectangle $R(M)$ contained in the left half-plane with sides parallel to the axes.
+The mapping extends to a homeomorphism of the union of the closed half plane with $\infty$ which takes the interval $[-i(M+1),-iM]$ to the lower side and $[iM,i(M+1)]$ to the upper side of the rectangle, and it takes the interval $[-iM,iM]$ into the imaginary axis.
 Further, $0$ is mapped to $0$ which is the midpoint of one vertical side of the rectangle, and $\infty$ is mapped to the midpoint of the other vertical side.
 Moreover,